-If you are able to provide evidence to demonstrate the absence has occurred under permitted circumstances as defined by the Family Assistance Law, additional absence days may be approved.
+If you can provide evidence to demonstrate the absence has occurred under permitted circumstances as defined by the Family Assistance Law, additional absence days may be approved.
 There is no limit on these days, but you will be required to provide documentation to support each absence.